pfgithub/scpl/docs/actions/gettextfrominput.md

 Returns text from the previous action's output.

-For example, this action can get the name of a photo or song, or the text of a web page.
+For example, this action can get the name of a photo or song, or the text of a webpage.

 ### usage